 The Deckard Family Civic Fellows Scholarship

-supports rising junior and senior Cleveland State University students who have demonstrated a commitment to engagement opportunities provided by CSU, yet face significant financial obstacles.
+supports rising junior and senior Cleveland State University students who have demonstrated a commitment to engagement opportunities provided by CSU.
 Selected fellows are assigned to community initiatives that address a major challenge in Northeast Ohio and support or address a recognized regional, community-based, or civic organizational need.
 The Deckard Family Civic Fellows Scholarship program is administered by the Office of Civic Engagement under the direction of the Director of Community Partnerships in collaboration with the Office of University Advancement, the Office of Student Affairs and other departments around campus.

 Fellows receive an award of $5,000 ($2,500 for fall semester and $2,500 for spring semester).
 The scholarship is renewable provided that the student remains in good academic standing and all assigned tasks are completed.
 Deckard Fellows devote 10 hours per week to their assigned community partner and attend up to four leadership development sessions per semester.